CBorowski-dev/docs-operaton-org/content/reference/rest/openapi/_index.md

 ---

-The Camunda REST API has an OpenAPI description that follows the [OpenAPI Specification 3.0.2][spec-3.0.2].
+The Operaton REST API has an OpenAPI description that follows the [OpenAPI Specification 3.0.2][spec-3.0.2].
 OpenAPI is a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.

 The OpenAPI description brings options for: